robertoamadeuneto/studies-go/README.md

 ### cosmtrek/air

 As an alternative, you can install [cosmtrek/air](https://github.com/cosmtrek/air), a live reload tool.
-With it installed, just run the following command on your terminal on `cmd/api/main.go` folder:
+With it installed, just run the following command on your terminal while being on main project folder:

 `air`